Grandbrain/QTutorial/README.md

 * Review the [source code changes](https://github.com/Grandbrain/QTutorial/pulls).

-## Usage
+## Building

 * Download and extract the [latest release](https://github.com/Grandbrain/QTutorial/releases) of the repository.
+* Download and install the latest version of [Qt](https://www.qt.io/download).
 * Open the folder with the name of your operating system and select language.
+* Build and run projects to study various parts of Qt Framework.

+## Usage

-* Open the PDF file and read the lessons.
+* Use the PDF manuals to read the lessons.
-* Use the source code for quick projects building.
+* Use the source code to study Qt Framework.